Table of contents:

 Preparing the data

-Multiple defect classes
+Multiple classes of features

 Use DeepLearning_DetectFeatures filter to perform segmentation of features.